Tapjoy/pagerduty_utils/README.md

 These PagerDuty Utils are a set of tools used by the Tapjoy DevOps team to integrate PagerDuty into our internal developer-facing applications.

-In its current form, it provides access to three areas of PagerDuty -- setting an on-call override, getting a list of who is on-call, and triggering an alert.
-The syntax for these commands is listed in the Commands section.
-For a set of example uses, you can turn to this blog post:  <Insert Blog Post Here>

 ## Requirements
 * Ruby 2.1
 * Httparty gem